sundgenomics/sundgenomics.github.io/pipeline_overview.md

 ![RNA pipeline](/images/f02_RNAseq.pdf)

-### CHORseq
+### CHIP/CHOR

-CHORseq pipeline aligns reads in .fastq to a specified reference genome, using dm-6 as spike-in genome.
+CHORseq pipeline aligns reads in .fastq to a specified reference genome, using dm-6 as spike-in genome.This pipeline is used to align reads for CHIP and CHOR assays.
 This pipeline can handle UMIs.

 - Inputs: .fastq files, a reference genome